jofftiquez/v-img-fallback/README.md

 > v-img-fallback

-Vue imge placeholder directive for broken images.
+Vue image placeholder directive for broken images.

 If you like this project, please give it a star, and consider following the author. :)